BlackAR/CS430P4/README.md

 Objects within the json that have duplicate values (such as two color keys or two camera objects) will be overwritten by objects later in the file.

-*NOTE: Currently IoR is not implemented.
-Currently every other portion is implemented.
-Will remove this note if IoR is implemented prior to deadline.*